api-platform/demo/README.md

     $ cd demo
     $ docker-compose up -d

-Then load the demo fixtures:

-    $ docker-compose exec php composer load-fixtures

 You can now go to https://localhost

 ## What can I find in this demo?